HwWobbe/Wip-Main/README.md

 - There may need to be separate Projects at least for CurbSide and AdManCa.
   -  AdManOn & AdManYyz need to be planned
     - start this within the existing Projects, but plan to fork/spawn
+      - consider 3rd party FullStack work - but only if it adds value by Hosting Data - ideally in SqLite

 ## 2024 quickLinks
 - Privacy and Promises ( PaP ) are going tp be a major issue even for AdManOn